 • Analyzing Low Engagement in Solar Subsidy Campaigns in Pacoima, Los Angeles

-This research investigates low engagement in subsidized solar installation campaigns in Pacoima, Los Angeles—a working-class Latinx community disproportionately impacted by climate injustice.
+This research investigates low engagement in subsidized solar installation campaigns in Pacoima, Los Angeles (a majority working-class Latinx community) disproportionately impacted by climate injustice.
 Through data analysis and qualitative interviews, I examined systemic barriers such as income inequality, housing displacement concerns, and government distrust that hinder solar adoption.
 These findings illuminate how structural inequities perpetuate environmental and energy disparities in historically marginalized communities.

-Undergraduate Research Scholar (URSP and Sustainable LA Grand Challenge)
+Undergraduate Research Scholar (URSP and Sustainable LA Grand Challenge, UCLA)

 Year